How To Treat Blisters With Basic First Aid

 - Don’t pop it.
 The blister is there for a reason, and that reason is to protect your skin.
 Popping it will not only prolong the healing process but also potentially lead to an infection.

-- Cover the blister with a loose-fitting, protective wrap (gauze, ace bandage, etc.).
+- Cover with a loose-fitting, protective wrap (gauze, ace bandage, etc.).
 This will help prevent it from popping.

 - If the pain is present, apply ice to the area on and around the blister.
 This will help alleviate some of the pain.
 But make sure not to use the ice directly on the blister.